 We are proud of our diverse program and give full consideration to all candidates in our process.
 Foreign/International Candidates who have successfully matched to our program in recent years have generally graduated from medical school within the past three years, have USMLE Step 1 and Step 2 CK scores at least in the 230s, have successfully passed Step 2 CS on the first attempt, and have at least 3-months of clinical activity in the United States (ideally on “hands on” clinical rotations).
 These are general guidelines meant to help inform our applicants.
-We are willing to give consideration to candidates who do not meet all these criteria, case by case, on the basis of other outstanding attributes or accomplishments in the field.
+We give consideration to candidates who do not meet all these criteria, case by case, on the basis of other outstanding attributes, accomplishments, and potential.

 No, we fill all positions through the Match.

 Our Internal Medicine Residency Program is fully accredited and has received Osteopathic Recognition by the Accreditation Council for Graduate Medical Education (ACGME).

 We are affiliated with the Drexel University College of Medicine and Lake Erie College of Osteopathic Medicine.